 So, that’s our story.
 We’ve created this website as a way for people to complete Preliminary & Foundation training in traditional Mahāsiddha Yoga via their computer.
 And as a way for people to have access to an ongoing learning portal as we continue to post self-guided series, offer live trainings, monthly Q&A sessions, and more.

 THE 5 WAYS TO REALIZATION

 In the beginning it is recommended to drill deeply in one of the 5 Ways, though you are free to practice multiple Ways at one time, if you prefer.
 Each Way has its own unique curricula.
-Level I of the Way of Fire and of the Way of Water (coming late 2021) are offered online.
-Subsequent levels of these two Ways are offered as in-person retreats.
-The Way of Meditation, Warrior and Mirror Consorts are offered as group or private in-person retreats.
+Level I of the Way of Fire is offered online.
+Subsequent levels of the Way of Fire are offered as in-person retreats.
+The Way of Water, Way of Meditation, Warrior and Mirror Consorts are offered as group or private in-person retreats.
 This maintains the highest quality transmission of the knowledge and practices.